bobmonsour/faustotasca/src/pages/san-diego.md

 {{ imageSingle(
+'NewsFullPage.jpg',
+'Los Angeles Sunday Times, -Archive of the Tasca Estae') }}

+{{ imageSingle(
 'OLRDedicationMass.jpg',
-'Article from The Southern Cross, -January 8, 1926, -Archive of the Tasca Estae') }}
+'Article from The Southern Cross, January 8, 1926, -Archive of the Tasca Estae') }}

 {{ imagePair(
 'watercolor-concept-window.jpg',
-'Proof of concept, -watercolor on paper', 'FBTPaintingWindow.jpg',
+'Stained glass window design, -Watercolor on paper', 'FBTPaintingWindow.jpg',
-'Fausto at work, -Our Lady of the Rosary Church')
+'Fausto painting windows, -Our Lady of the Rosary Church') }}
-}}

 The well-known sculptor and close friend of Fausto, <a href="https://en.wikipedia.org/wiki/Carlo_Romanelli" target="_blank">Carlo Romanelli</a>, received the commission to sculpt statues of the Sacred Heart and the Blessed Virgin.
 Fausto painted both statues in a realistic style.
 The two statues occupy niches to the left and right of the main altar.